cbaldeck/StageFinder/README.md

 Here is a list of files and what they contain:

+songkick_scraper.py: Thousands of concert events are scraped from the songkick webpage.

 get_lastfm_data.py: Thousands of lastfm playlists are gathered and stored in a data frame using the Last.fm api.

-songkick_scraper.py: Thousands of concert events are scraped from the songkick webpage.

 concert_data_prep.py: The concert history data are cleaned up and prepared.
-Geographic information is extracted and addresses are geolocated.
+Geographic information on venues is extracted and addresses are geolocated.

 playlist_data_prep.py: The lastfm playlist data are cleaned up and prepared.
 Artist names are reconciled between the two datasets.

-app_prep.R: The output was reshaped for input into the Shiny app.
+app_prep.R: The output of the analysis was reshaped to save memory for input into the Shiny app.

 app.R: This is where the shiny app was created.
 The app displays a map and recommendations are continuously updated based on the location shown in the map.